Taskeen Manerwal

 Mohammad Taskeen Manerwal (محمد تسکین مانیروال; 15 September 1949 – 10 January 2022) was a Pakistani intellectual, writer, and author of Pashto literature and poetry.
 He was also a teacher and retired from the Department of Education in 1999 as a headmaster.
 He belonged to Maniri Swabi.

 Early life

 Mohammad Taskeen was born on 15 September 1949 in Maniri village of Swabi.
-He had three sisters and three brothers, and his father Mohammad Yameen was the school headmaster.
+He had three sisters and three brothers, and his father Mohammad Yameen was a school headmaster.
 Taskeen was nicknamed "Manerwal" after his village, while the name "Taskeen" was originally given to a deceased elder brother.

 Manerwal began primary school in 1953.
 He matriculated from Swabi High School in 1965, and finished intermediate college at Government Post Graduate College, Swabi in 1967.
 He later completed a private B.A.
-(1977) and a B.Ed (1980).
+(1977) and B.Ed (1980).
 He became a schoolteacher in 1969, and retired from the Department of Education in 1999 as a headmaster.